christc4/our_sites/av/mal/think/i.md

 imagine u hit the gym and ur trying to build urself up only for purple aki not to feel ur muscles you'd be gutted

-During my interview today i poured some water into a cup and it overflowed a little bit. &ldquo;nervous?&rdquo; asked the interviewer. i simply replied, &ldquo;no i just always give 110&#37;&rdquo; &ndash; someone on twitter
+During my interview today i poured some water into a cup and it overflowed a little bit. "nervous?" asked the interviewer. i simply replied, "no i just always give 110 percent" - someone on twitter

 Flex tape can even patch your marriage back together

-Bunnies have lots of &dollar;&euro;&ast; and we still think they're cute and pure. let's treat &ast;&ast;&ast; the same way - rabbits also mate for life you vapid communal fleshl&ast;g&ast;t
+Bunnies have lots of xes and we still think they're cute and pure. let's treat xes the same way - rabbits also mate for life you vapid communal fleshthgil

 You looked for a gang but found a klan